Eyad-Sharkawy/Data-Structure-and-Algorithms/README.md

 # Data Structures Implementation

-This repository contains my personal implementations of various data structures in C++.
+This repository contains comprehensive implementations of various data structures in C++.
 These implementations were created as part of my learning journey to understand fundamental data structures and their operations.

+## 🚀 Features

+- **Modern C++ Implementation**: Uses C++11+ features with templates and RAII principles
+- **Comprehensive Testing**: Automated test suite with visual feedback
+- **Multiple Implementations**: Both array-based and linked list-based versions where applicable
+- **Self-Balancing Trees**: AVL tree implementation with automatic balancing
+- **Interactive Testing**: Menu-driven interface for testing individual or all data structures
+- **Memory Safe**: Proper memory management with destructors and exception handling

-## Implemented Data Structures
+## 📋 Implemented Data Structures

 ### 1. Doubly Linked List (`Doubly_Linked_List.hpp`, `Doubly_Linked_List.tpp`)
 A template-based implementation of a doubly linked list with bidirectional traversal capabilities: